0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 FINALLY, I received the "output" I was looking for.
 I had the breakthrough I needed.

-This occured around noon on this second day.
-At this stage I had also only used around ~6 hours of exam time thanks to the tactical pause.
+This occurred around noon on the second day, and I had also only used around ~6 hours of exam time thanks to the tactical pause.
+Now it was time to truly begin.

 #### Riding the wave of a Dunning-Kruger graph
 At this point, I was fully riding the wave of a steep [Dunning-Kruger graph](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect).